barakkobama/database-project/README.md

 # database-project
-Aplication for a small rental of water and land equipment.
+Aplication for managing a small rental shop.
+It's written in Java and has a graphic interface made using Swing.
+It connects to a local database using JDBC.